Katie Burrell, LMSW

 I also work with individuals who have gone through trauma.
 One of several techniques I use is cognitive processing therapy (CPT).
 This is an evidence-based therapy for treating trauma and post-traumatic stress disorder (PTSD).
 This treatment helps you by working on what we call “stuck points.”

 Stuck points are common thoughts after trauma and are fear-based beliefs that develop from trauma.
-It could be a belief that you can’t trust anyone or you aren’t safe, even in your own home.
-I will help you to identify your stuck points and work to change them.
+It could be a belief that you can’t trust anyone, or you aren’t safe, even in your own home.
+I will help you identify your stuck points and work to challenge them.
 This therapy can bring hope and healing to you.

 What Clients Are Saying

 "Katie has been proactive in learning more about what I'm struggling with in order to help me.
 She has purchased books and researched topics particular to me.
 She told me when I first started that we would be working together and she would be learning right along with me.
 I see her fulfilling that statement."